Referring Students to the Fleishman Career Center

-CDC hosts employers, graduate/professional schools and law schools at major events throughout the year.
+The Fleishman Career Center hosts employers, graduate/professional schools and law schools at major events throughout the year.
 These are important opportunities for your students to meet face-to-face with representatives from organizations and institutions who are interested in Binghamton candidates.
-In addition, CDC sponsors etiquette dinners where alumni, faculty/staff and employers help students learn and practice important skills for professional success.
+In addition, Career Center sponsors etiquette dinners where alumni, faculty/staff and employers help students learn and practice important skills for professional success.
 Encourage attendance at these valuable events.

 For information on the basics of writing an effective resume, encourage students to attend one of our programs, read the Resume Writing Quick Reference Guide (288kb pdf), view our Virtual Resume Program and/or utilize Optimal Resume for formatting assistance.
 After a student prepares a draft, we will be happy to provide feedback during Counselor-on-Call hours.